-Like the ebb and flow of a storm system sweeping across the plains, the seasons changing from summer to autumn, or the ocean tide rushing in and away from a bank of sand, the U.S. economy is fluid in its motions.
-Depending on the health of the national and global stock markets, your customers may either be comfortable investing in your products and/or services, or they may be withholding their dollars just in case financial catastrophe strikes.
+Even at the best of times, the U.S. economy is fluid.
+Depending on the health of the national and global stock markets, your customers may either be comfortable investing in your products and services or anxious, withholding their dollars just in case financial catastrophe strikes.

-Since the United States became a country more than three centuries ago, our nation has been affected by no less than 11 recessions.
+Over the centuries since the founding of the United States, our nation has been affected by no fewer than 11 recessions.
 Although these times can be scary for consumers and businesses alike, this is a natural pattern in our nation’s economic development.
 That’s why it’s important to know how to leverage today’s technology to ensure your business’ longevity through the next impending stock market dip and beyond.